What does asset protection planning do?

-Why should I use asset protection planning?
+Why should I use Asset Protection Trust?

-- By gifting your assets to a trust they will no longer be included within your estate and therefore not liable to inheritance tax (after 7 years)
+- By gifting your assets to a trust they will no longer be included within your estate and therefore not liable to Inheritance Tax (after 7 years).

 - After death, the assets in trust are owned and run by trustees (usually you and two other trusted people), on behalf of the beneficiaries (usually your children or grandchildren).
-Your children can themselves be trustees; ideally if they are mature enough and sufficiently good with money to deal with the assets
+Your children can themselves be trustees; ideally, if they are mature enough and sufficiently good with money to deal with the assets.

 - The assets stay within your family.
 If your beneficiaries become divorced in the future, the trust would have only ‘loaned’ money to them.
 This means that the loan can be repaid to the trustees and therefore not form part of any divorce arrangement.
-If the money had been gifted directly to your children, then they would own all the assets which would mean that in the event of a divorce, there is a high possibility that it would be split with their ex-spouses
+If the money had been gifted directly to your children, then they would own all the assets which would mean that in the event of a divorce, there is a high possibility that it would be split with their ex-spouses.

 - More and more people are becoming self-employed small business owners and running their own companies.
 Sadly, statistics show that 8 out of 10 of such businesses will go bust in the first 5 years.
 Money that’s been loaned to a person via a trust cannot form part of any creditor’s agreement and so is protected for your family

-- Finally, because assets in trust do not go on to form part of your beneficiary’s estate when they eventually die, the money can be passed on to your grandchildren, also free of inheritance tax
+- Finally, because assets in trust do not go on to form part of your beneficiary’s estate when they eventually die, the money can be passed on to your grandchildren, also free of Inheritance Tax

-- Trusts last for 80 years and there are a range of benefits depending on which you choose
+- Trusts last for 80 years and there are a range of benefits depending on which you choose.

 Can I set up my own trusts to help with my asset protection?